masoudrahimi39/auto-web-scrapting/README.md

 # Automated Web Scraper with Instant Data Scraper Extension

-This project automates web scraping using Selenium WebDriver and the Instant Data Scraper Chrome extension.
-It's designed to automatically extract tabular data from web pages by programmatically controlling the extension.
+This project automates batch processing of URLs using the Instant Data Scraper Chrome extension.
+It programmatically controls the extension to extract tabular data from multiple web pages, eliminating the need for manual extension activation and data downloading for each URL.

 ## Prerequisites